maxcharles2/progress-pulse/README.md

 A full-stack web application designed to help physical therapy patients and therapists track rehabilitation progress, log exercises and update notes.

 ---
+## 🌟 Name & Concept

+- **Meaning**: “Progress” represents steady improvement over time.
+“Pulse” suggests rhythm, life, and ongoing movement.

+- **Vibe**: Energetic and dynamic; it frames rehab as an ongoing journey where each day matters—like a heartbeat.

+- **Inspiration**: Recovery happens step by step, like a pulse.
+This name captures the idea that even small improvements are vital signs of progress.

 ## 🚀 Features